The MedStar Health—Georgetown/Washington Hospital Center Fellowship Program in Pulmonary Disease and Critical Care Medicine

 MedStar Washington Hospital Center is the primary training venue for our fellowship.
 Annually, this facility logs more than 40,000 admissions, 93,000 emergency department visits, and 406,000 outpatient visits.
 The breadth and complexity of cases vary from the common to the rare, providing fellows with a comprehensive experience.

 Fellows also undertake clinical rotations and may pursue research opportunities at the NIH.
 Fellows spend one month in the intensive care unit at NIH, treating a unique patient population with rare or complicated diseases enrolled in research protocols.
-Fellows will enhance their experience in advanced lung disease and pulmonary transplantation at the Inova Fairfax Hospital, cystic fibrosis at the Children's National Medical Center, interventional bronchoscopy at Inova Fairfax Hospital, and sleep medicine at the Walter Reed National Military Medical Center and D.C.
+Fellows will enhance their experience in advanced lung disease and pulmonary transplantation at the Inova Fairfax Hospital, cystic fibrosis at the Children's National Medical Center, interventional bronchoscopy at Inova Fairfax Hospital, and sleep medicine at the D.C.
 VA Medical Center.

 Regularly scheduled conferences are an integral part of the training program.
 The conferences cover a wide variety of topics and support the fellows' clinical experiences.

 Within a typical four-week block, this will include one:

 - Pulmonary Core Conference

 - ICU M&M Conference

 - Tumor Board